 Process Servers – Legal Document Serving

-The Neill Group (TNG) are New Zealand’s most trusted process servers.
-We have been serving legal documents, court proceedings and dissolution of marriage (divorce) applications since 1987.
+The Neill Group (TNG) are New Zealand’s most experienced process servers.
+We have been professionally serving legal documents and court proceedings since 1987.

-A number of our process servers throughout New Zealand are former bailiffs, police officers and military personnel.
+A number of our process servers are former bailiffs, police officers and military personnel.
 Our people are the best process servers in New Zealand with significant experience serving New Zealand and international legal process.

 Why do clients select us?
 Because the process servers engaged by The Neill Group (TNG) are widely recognised for their high success rate, vast experience, knowledge of legal process and investment in the latest field technology.

-We provide nationwide legal document serving for a growing number of New Zealand’s major banks, law firms, barristers, solicitors, government agencies, lending institutions and reputable debt collection companies.
+We provide nationwide document and legal process serving for a number of New Zealand law firms, barristers, solicitors, government agencies, lending institutions and reputable debt collection agency’s.

-With time critical documents and a fast approaching court deadline, you can rely on our highly-skilled and experienced process servers to serve your legal documents anywhere in New Zealand, on time, every time.
+With time critical documents and a fast approaching court deadline, you can rely on our highly-skilled process servers throughout New Zealand to serve your documents on time, every time.

 Why The Neill Group (TNG)?